nour29110/deep-learning-project/README.md

-# Coursera IBM AI Engineering Capstone Project with Deep Learning
+# IBM AI Engineering Capstone Project with Deep Learning

 This repository contains all the notebooks and scripts used to complete the final Capstone project of the Coursera module **IBM AI Engineering**.